Le Dragon 2020 Field School/Volunteer Project

 Saturday 4th, July, 2020 to Saturday, August 1st, 2020 .

-In 1783 Le Dragon was the last French warship lost in the American Revolutionary War, literally by hours.
+In 1783 Le Dragon was the last French warship lost in the American Revolutionary War.
 This is a unique opportunity to join ADMAT’s maritime archaeological project in the historic town of Monte Cristi on the north coast of the Dominican Republic.
 ADMAT is working with Oficina Nacional de Patrimonio Cultural Subacuático (ONPCS) and ADMAT-FRANCE based at the Institut de Paléontologie Humaine, Muséum National d’Histoire Naturelle, Paris (UMR-CNRS 7194), to conduct a maritime archaeological survey and excavation of this important American/English/French shipwreck.

 The plan for the 2019 season following the success of the 2018 season, is to continue to uncover the stern section side of the ship, locate more of the ships cannons and two main anchors which were used in the beaching and to conduct a gradiometer survey of the surrounding area.
 Last year we found a keel keelson section about 50 meters away from the amidships break.
 Currently we believe that this keel section is the extended section of the ship.
 The team will also see if we can find the figurehead which we believe is of General Washington, if the bow section is accessible (during the 2018 season the bow section was buried under several feet of sand and after three days of excavation all we got down to was the grid from the 2000 survey.